Mission & Vision

 - Maintaining a commitment to operational efficiency and continuous improvement.

-A set of institutional learning outcomes was developed to assess the acquisition of the necessary academic characteristics necessary to fulfill this mission and vision.
+A set of institutional learning outcomes was developed to assess the acquisition of academic characteristics necessary to fulfill this mission and vision.
 Accordingly, a BYU–Hawaii graduate’s preparation for a lifetime of service is demonstrated by:

 - Breadth and depth of knowledge